yuxqiu/javav-rs/README.md

 ## javav-rs

-Displays version information for `.class` files (major.minor) and `.jar` files (max class version inside jar).
-One possible use case is to determine the minimum JVM version required to run given `.class` or `.jar` files.
+A tool to find the minimum Java version required to run given `.class` and `.jar` files.

 Support up to Java 17 on Windows, macOS, and Linux.